awisniew207/vincent-sdk/README.md

 - `pkp`: Object containing PKP information (must include publicKey)
 - `payload`: Custom claims to include in the JWT
 - `expiresInMinutes`: Duration until the token expires (default: 10 minutes)
-- `audience`: Optional domain or array of domains this token is intended for (aud claim)
+- `audience`: Required domain or array of domains this token is intended for (aud claim)

-### `verifyJWTSignature(jwt: string, expectedAudience?: string): Promise<boolean>`
+### `verifyJWTSignature(jwt: string, expectedAudience: string): Promise<boolean>`

 Simple verification function that returns a boolean indicating if the JWT is valid.

 Parameters:
 - `jwt`: The JWT string to verify
-- `expectedAudience`: Optional domain that should be in the audience claim
+- `expectedAudience`: Domain that should be in the audience claim.
+The token must include this domain in its aud claim.

 Returns:
-- `boolean`: True if signature is valid, token is not expired, time claims are valid, and (if specified) the expected audience is included in the token's audience claim
+- `boolean`: True if signature is valid, token is not expired, time claims are valid, and the expected audience is included in the token's audience claim

-### `verifyJWTSignatureDetailed(jwt: string, expectedAudience?: string)`
+### `verifyJWTSignatureDetailed(jwt: string, expectedAudience: string)`

 Detailed verification function that returns comprehensive validation results.

 Parameters:
 - `jwt`: The JWT string to verify
-- `expectedAudience`: Optional domain that should be in the audience claim
+- `expectedAudience`: Domain that should be in the audience claim.
+The token must include this domain in its aud claim.

 Returns:
 - `isVerified`: Boolean indicating if the signature is valid
 - `isExpired`: Boolean indicating if the JWT has expired
 - `isValidTime`: Boolean indicating if the JWT is valid in time (checks iat and nbf claims)
-- `isValidAudience`: Boolean indicating if the expected audience is included in the token's audience claim (only if expectedAudience is provided)
+- `isValidAudience`: Boolean indicating if the expected audience is included in the token's audience claim
 - `decodedPayload`: The decoded payload from the JWT

 ### Utility functions